anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Free Agents
 A player must inform the League Commissioner and such player's Manager no later than February 15 of the upcoming season if of an intention to leave the team and become a free agent.
 After this the player is free to play for another team in the League.
 A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.

-## Protest and Forfeits

-### Timeframe and Reporting
-All protests must be filed with the Commissioner within 48 hours of the alleged infraction and on the League supplied form.
-All requested information must be accurately reported.
-Any Manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the Commissioner, and that Manager’s team will forfeit the game.

-### Ground for Protest
-Protests may only be made on the grounds of a violation of a rule stated in this Constitution and its Bylaws or in violation of a stated Major League Baseball rule.
-Protests may not, under any circumstances, be based on the judgment of an umpire’s call.
-The protesting team’s Manager must notify the umpire of the protest at the time the violation occurred.
-Managers shall notify the league Commissioner at the earliest possible time after the game and provide umpire signature as proof of notification.

-### Ruling
-Upon the filing of a protest with the Commissioner, the Commissioner shall call a meeting of the Rules and Competition Committee at the earliest possible date.
-Judgment regarding the merit of the protest shall be made after deliberation.

-### Notification
-Teams that win games by forfeit must notify the Commissioner that very day.

-### Umpire Payment
-Forfeiting teams must pay, at the time of the forfeit, the full cost of the umpire(s), and shall be considered not in good standing as defined in [Classification; Standing](#classification-standing).
-Teams will be considered not in good standing until payment is made.
-In the event a team is unable to pay the umpire at the proper time, the team’s forfeit fee will be used to cover initial forfeits.
-The cost of additional forfeits will be paid by the team.

-### Forfeits
-Should a team forfeit a game shall lose 2 points in the standings.
-Forfeiting teams must pay, at the time of the forfeit, the full cost of the umpire(s).
-Until payment is made, a forfeiting team shall be considered not in good standing as defined in Subsection.
-Should a team forfeit 2 games in a season they will be banned from playing games for the remainder of the season and playoffs and placed on indefinite suspension, not in good standing, as defined in Subsection of the constitution.
-Games that included or would have included this team shall be subject to the following:

-1. All previous games played by the indefinitely suspended team shall count in the official standings.
-1. All subsequent games shall be recorded as a loss for the suspended team and a win for the scheduled opponent.

-### Technical forfeit
-A team subject to technical forfeit shall be awarded only one point for a victory.
-A team may receive 2 technical forfeits per season.
-After reaching this limit, subsequent technical forfeits shall be converted to forfeits, as defined in [Equipment](#equipment).

-## Standings and Postseason

 ### Website
 The Commissioner shall maintain a league website that includes all official scores and league standings.
 Additional pertinent information will be provided.